-Greg Hooper works in the Department of Food Manufacturing Technologies at Campden BRI.
-He joined Campden BRI in 1990 having gained a
+Greg Hooper works in the Process Innovation Group at Campden BRI.
+He joined Campden BRI in 1990 having gained a BSc in Applied

-and assists several large U.K. retailers and their suppliers with the development of heating instructions for their products.
-Over the past few years he has
+Development Services and assists U.K. retailers and their suppliers with the development of heating instructions for their products using all cooking methods.

-spent time in the USA assisting and advising on the safe development of microwave products and rating systems.
+Greg has travelled internationally assisting and advising on the safe development of microwave products and rating systems.
+Recent research and

 As a recognised specialist in his field, Greg is invited to write articles for the trade press and present papers at International